gyx-x/LTD-code/README.md

 # LTD

-This is our Pytorch implementation for the paper: Learning to Distill Graph Neural Networks
+This is our Pytorch implementation for the paper: Adaptive Distillation of Graph Neural Networks

 ## Requirements: